DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 * Logging: log folder name and log file prefix or as the identifier in a logging system.
 * IIS project: the site name and app pool name.
 * Windows Service: executable name, service name and display name.
+* Application name passed in SQL connection strings.

 I'm sure there's a lot more locations missing here.

-**If you are currently *manually* managing applications and/or infrastructure but you want to start *programmatically* managing these, having a single, consistent identifier is absolutely critical!**  You do not want to have to waste your time creating and populating some type of naming lookup system (so you can map a single application across various systems) with all the exceptions because people were too lazy to consistently name the application.
+**If you are currently *manually* managing applications and/or infrastructure but you want to start *programmatically* managing these, having a single, consistent identifier is absolutely critical!**  You do not want to have to waste your time creating and populating some type of naming lookup system so you can map a single application across various systems with all the exceptions because people were too lazy to consistently name the application.
 "The repo name is this, in the build system it's name is that, in deploy it's a little different, but it's *installed* with *this* name, on those IIS servers the site name is this but on *these* IIS servers it's this, and the app pools sometimes are this but...."
 (That was my last job; I can't even.).

 With regards to Octopus Deploy: every project could have a project-level variable `ApplicationName` and this one variable could be reused everywhere possible in your deploy settings: package id name, install folder name - all the places listed above.
 The value for the `ApplicationName` variable could be the hard-coded text that you want to use.
 However, if you want to get clever, you *could* have the value of `ApplicationName` be `#{Octopus.Project.Name}` - that's a built-in variable that returns the Octopus Deploy project name, which ensures that the Octopus Deploy project name itself *has* to be exact correct value it is supposed to be.
 (If not, certain things like package id will definitely fail).

+Additionally, it can be helpful to have a short prefix on all your application names (and package ids, and display names, etc.).
+Perhaps that prefix identifies your organization, maybe it's application subset type (and you only have a few different types), etc.  Having a consistent prefix can be really handy for identifying your applications amongst others running on that server: all sites/services are automatically sorted/displayed together, querying is easy: `Get-Service MyCo.*`

 ### Suggested Rules
 * Check each project has a project-level variable ApplicationName.
 * Check the ApplicationName value is either `#{Octopus.Project.Name}` or some text that matches your naming conventions (see next best practice).
 * Check all deploy settings (package id, install folder name, service display name, etc.) and other locations to make sure #{ApplicationName} is the value.

-## 5. Validate Naming Conventions
+## 4. Validate Naming Conventions
 When you are managing multiple environments with hundreds or thousands of servers, naming conventions for those servers are important!
 But naming conventions for other types of names are important, too.
 Here are some data types for which you might want to implement rules to help maintain your naming conventions:
 * Project variable ApplicationName (especially if used across multiple settings).
 * Environments and deployment targets.